-Written notice to L&GNSW should be made by email to compliance.info@liquorandgaming.nsw.gov.au and should include the following details: the address of the premises on which the function is to be held the name of the occupier of those premises the nature of the function the number of persons for whom catering services are to be provided at the function the date on which, and the hours during which, the function is to be held.
-Landowner consent This licence may only be exercised at events where landowner consent has been obtained.
-Further notification for large events For events with 5000 or more patrons, the licensee must give 6 weeks written notice of any proposed function to be held on premises that are not the permanent licensed premises of the licensee to Liquor & Gaming NSW, local police and the local council for the area in which the function is to be held.
-Notification to L&GNSW The licensee must notify L&GNSW at least 90 days prior to holding any event defined as a Music Festival under the Music Festivals Act 2019.
-Written notice to L&GNSW should be made by email to music.festivals@liquorandgaming.nsw.gov.au.
-Security condition, 300+ patrons The following applies to all events with a patron capacity of over 300 and 1,999 or fewer: 1.
-The licensee must employ a fully licensed security guard at the ratio of 1:100 whenever the patron capacity of any given non-private function/event exceeds 300.
-2. A plan of management for an event may provide for alternative security arrangements if the plan has been developed in consultation with the local Police Area Command.
-If any event includes a patron capacity of 2,000 or more the following sub conditions also apply: 1.
-The licensee and their staff must comply with any lawful direction relating to the sale and supply of liquor made by a NSW Police Officer, being the senior officer on-site, or inspector from Liquor & Gaming NSW.
-2. The licensee must ensure that immediately after the licensee or a staff member becomes aware of any incident involving an act of violence causing an injury to a person on the premises, the following is adhered to: a.
-Take all practical steps to preserve and keep intact the area where the act of violence occurred, retain all material and implements associated with the act of violence; b.
-Inform the NSW Police Force of the incident;

-Comply with any directions given by a police officer to preserve or keep intact the area where the violence occurred.
+Licence condition to be imposed Licence condition details Further notification for large events For events with 5000 or more patrons, the licensee must give 6 weeks written notice of any proposed function to be held on premises that are not the permanent licensed premises of the licensee to Liquor & Gaming NSW, local police and the local council for the area in which the function is to be held.
+Notification of Music Festivals to L&GNSW The licensee must notify L&GNSW at least 90 days prior to holding any event defined as a Music Festival under the Music Festivals Act 2019.
+Written notice to L&GNSW should be made by email to music.festivals@liquorandgaming.nsw.gov.au .

+Licence condition to be imposed Licence condition details Security condition, 300+ patrons The following applies to all events with a patron capacity of over 300 and 1,999 or fewer: The licensee must employ a fully licensed security gua the ratio of 1:100 whenever the patron capacity of any non-private function/event exceeds 300.
+A plan of management for an event may provide for alternative security arrangements if the plan has been developed in consultation with the local Police Area Command.
+If any event includes a patron capacity of 2,000 or more the following sub conditions also apply: The licensee and their staff must comply with any lawful direction relating to the sale and supply of liquor made by a NSW Police Officer, being the senior officer on-site, or inspector from Liquor &amp; Gaming NSW.
+2) The licensee must ensure that immediately after the licensee or a staff member becomes aware of any incident involving an act of violence causing an injury to a person on the premises, the following is adhered to: (a) Take all practical steps to preserve and keep intact the area where the act of violence occurred, retain all material and implements associated with the act of violence; (b) Inform the NSW Police Force of the incident;(c) Comply with any directions given by a police officer to preserve or keep intact the area where the violence occurred.
 In this sub condition, 'staff member' includes any person conducting activities as a crowd controller or bouncer at the function.

-- 3. The licensee must not permit any person to enter the premises, or to remain on the premises, if the person is wearing or carrying any clothing, jewellery or accessory displaying: - the name of any of the following motorcycle-related and similar organisations: Bandidos, Black Uhlans, Coffin Cheaters, Comanchero, Finks, Fourth Reich, Gladiators, Gypsy Jokers, Highway 61, Life & Death, Lone Wolf, Mobshitters, Nomads, Odins Warriors, Outcasts, Outlaws, Phoenix, Rebels, Hells Angels, Scorpions, Mongols, Notorious, Muslim Brotherhood Movement; or any "declared organisation" within the meaning of the Crimes (Criminal Organisation Control) Act 2009. - b. the colours, club patch, insignia or logo of any such organisation, or - c. the "1%" or "1%er" symbol, or - d. any image, symbol, abbreviation, acronym or other form of writing that indicates membership of, or an association with, any of the organisations specified in a.
+The licensee must not permit any person to enter the premises, or to remain on the premises, if the person is wearing or carrying any clothing, jewellery or accessory displaying: (a) the name of any of the following motorcycle-related and similar organisations: Bandidos, Black Uhlans, Coffin Cheaters, Comanchero, Finks, Fourth Reich, Gladiators, Gypsy Jokers, Highway 61, Life &amp; Death, Lone Wolf, Mobshitters, Nomads, Odins Warriors, Outcasts, Outlaws, Phoenix, Rebels, Hells Angels, Scorpions, Mongols, Notorious, Muslim Brotherhood Movement; or any "declared organisation" within the meaning of the Crimes (Criminal Organisation Control) Act 2009. (b) the colours, club patch, insignia or logo of any such organisation, or (c) the "1%" or "1%er" symbol, or (d) any image, symbol, abbreviation, acronym or other form of writing that indicates membership of, or an association with, any of the organisations specified in a).
 Any incident where a person is refused entry or removed from the premises in relation to this condition must be recorded in the incident register